pgava/SendEmails/README.md

 Before you can run the application you need to set your configuration in the database.
 The table "EmailProviderParam" holds the configuration parameters.

-Api: The key given to you when registered with the email provider
+Api: The key given to you when you registered with the email provider

 domain: Domain for email address (mailgun)